 Why choose BRE Global Ireland?

-At BRE Global Ireland, we have a wealth of experience in the construction industry and a deep understanding of construction product regulations.
+At BRE Global Ireland, we have a wealth of experience in the construction industry and a deep understanding of construction products regulation.
 Our team of experts can help you understand the regulations, conduct comprehensive testing of your products, and provide ongoing support to help you maintain compliance.
 With our state-of-the-art facilities and commitment to providing high-quality services, we are the trusted partner for companies looking to comply with the CPR.
 Contact us today to find out more.

 Please note that ISO 17020, the international standard for the accreditation of inspection bodies, has been withdrawn as of January 1, 2023.
 As a result, all third-party equipment design (TPED) certificates issued under the accreditation of inspection bodies accredited to ISO 17020 are no longer valid.
 It is recommended that you verify the accreditation status of any inspection body before relying on any TPED certificate issued by them.